APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

     ![](./media/41.png)

 ## Summary

-In this exercise, you have covered the following:
+In this lab, you have accomplished the following:

-- **Deployed Web App**: Created a Web App resource with Docker container settings and deployed the fruocco/oai-embeddings:latest image.
+- Created and deployed a web app from a Docker image

-- **Configured Environment Variables**: Set up the necessary environment variables in the Web App settings.
+- Added environment variables and checked the Docker deployment

-- **Tested and Verified**: Uploaded and processed documents, verified translations, and interacted with the web app to ensure functionality.
+- Tested the web app

 ### You have successfully completed the lab.